 Type of pans to use

 Use stainless steel pans.
-Aluminum will give an off taste to your syrup – and anyway cooking in aluminum containers is apparently not good for your.
+Aluminum will give an off taste to your syrup.
+Heating aluminum for long periods of time can potentially leach unwanted chemicals into the final product.

 This is more of a recommendation, as you can use deeper containers as well, such as these made of cast iron, particularly if you’re processing larger batches: